cmcmA20/cubical-mini/NAMING.md

 * The `elim` and `rec` should be used as much as possible without renaming, but by importing and renaming the module.
-  For instance use `open import Cubical.Data.Empty as ⊥` then use `⊥.rec` or `⊥.elim` rather than doing `renaming (rec to rec-⊥)` and using `rec-⊥`.
+  For instance use `open import Data.Empty as ⊥` then use `⊥.rec` or `⊥.elim` rather than doing `renaming (rec to rec-⊥)` and using `rec-⊥`.